10 Things to Consider Before Booking a Holiday Rental in Provence

 More and more often renters expect hotel-like service in a rental.
 However, typical owner-direct rentals are not equipped to provide this level of service.
 Rentals are generally “self-catering”—which is a term unfamiliar to many North Americans.
 Self-catering means that the renters provide their meals, but the term has been extended to mean that there is no service provided by the owners.

 Timothy Dunn moved to Provence 15 years ago, and he is a fluent French speaker.
 He formed his company Emotional Escapes after he saw a gap in the holiday rental market.
 He shared that during the 1990s in Provence, renting was like a roll of the dice.
-Photos and property descriptions were generally of poor quality, and there were few if any agencies specialised in holiday rentals.
+Photos and property descriptions were generally of poor quality, and there were few if any agencies specialized in holiday rentals.
 Dunn launched the company with the knowledge he garnered from his personal experiences of renting self-catered accommodation.
 The luxury rental company, Emotional Escapes, now represents a portfolio of carefully evaluated client properties dotted throughout Provence.

 We asked Timothy Dunn to share his travel tips on what to think about when booking your holiday rental in Provence.